simongonzalezdc/kyanite.sh/README.md

 focus --help

 # Add a task with natural language
-focus add "Complete the synthwave project by Friday"
+focus add "Complete the project by Friday"

 # View tasks in beautiful list format
 focus list